lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab3.md

 *This problem comes from problem 1, chapter 7 on page 445-446 of the book.*

-Write a proram to grade an n-question multiple-choice exam, where n is between 1 and 10.
+Write a program to grade an n-question multiple-choice exam, where n is between 1 and 10.
 You receive the information about the exam from standard input (so you should use `scanf`), but you should read it using file redirection instead of typing the input.